nofar-ch/todo-list/README.md

 To do list application for tasks that must not be forgotten.
 Helps organization and focus on necessary tasks.

-Coding by NodeJS Using Bootstrap framework, and the data is stored in MongoDB.
+Written in NodeJS using Bootstrap framework, and the data is stored in MongoDB.

 include:
 * add a todo